Geography BSc

 Optional modules (selection of typical options shown below)

-*you can choose one of the three field trip modules in year 2
+You’ll choose one of the following field trip modules:

 Year 3